Balmoral Castle: The Scottish Home of the British Royal Family

 This castle reminds us of something out of a Disney movie and is a fascinating place to explore.
 We were not here for long as we were on a bit of a time crunch but if not for that we could have easily spent a good hour or two here.
 Totally worth it and highly recommended!

-Explore Scotland with special offers from Klook
+Explore Scotland with Special Offers from Klook